 Manager information is only accessible to approved family offices and institutional investors via the Allocator portal.
 Members of the public and other fund managers cannot access this information.
 Managers have the option of restricting access to certain investors, or requiring investors to request access.
 Managers may choose to restrict investors from certain geographies from accessing information.
 The platform is designed to allow managers to carefully control the distribution of sensitive materials and comply with global regulatory restrictions.

 At Allocator, our number one priority is the privacy of our users’ data.
 Allocator database servers are located remotely on virtual servers, and maintain strict access policies.
 Only the application itself is allowed to access any part of the database.
-Users’ credentials are encrypted using the industry standard one-way MD5 Hash algorithm which means that no one can access authentication information without the prior consent of the user.
+Users’ credentials, data at rest and data in motion are all encrypted which means that no one can access restricted information without the prior consent of the user.

 Allocator also implements need-based file access privileges.
 This ensures the safety of private documents uploaded on the portal which are meant to be accessed only by authenticated users.